 The breadth and scope of the various possibilities within the expansive landscape of one modern political assassination are vast.
-The legal record consists of thousands of pieces of relevant evidence, hundreds of witnesses, dozens of incompetent actions and manipulative official suppressions, and one alleged official suspect.
+The legal record consists of thousands of pieces of relevant evidence, hundreds of witnesses, dozens of incompetent actions, manipulative official suppressions, and one alleged official suspect.
 Yet there remains tens of thousands of pieces relevant evidence uninspected or denied to most past official investigations.
-Hundreds of unquestioned eyewitness and dozens of possible leads were allowed to fade into history, and the single fact is that answers remain not just buried in the information denied but among the millions of files available.
+Hundreds of unquestioned eyewitness and dozens of possible leads were allowed to fade into history.
+The single fact is that answers remain not just buried in the modern information denied but among the millions of files publicly available for some time.

 John Henry Hill was born May 9, 1928 in Florida to John R. Hill and Anna C. Hill.
-By 1940, the Hill family had relocated to Texas according to official records.
-Hill lived with his parents, older sister Anna Ray, his uncle Marvin Weakley, and a lodger named Thomas Grose.i He attended primary school and went to Woodrow Wilson High School in Dallas.
-Hill was a Cadet Staff Sergeant for the local ROTC and would have likely received years of basic rifle training.
+By 1940, the Hill family had relocated to Texas according to official records and he lived with his parents, older sister Anna Ray, his uncle Marvin Weakley, and a lodger named Thomas Grose.i John Hill attended primary school, went to Woodrow Wilson High School in Dallas, was a Cadet Staff Sergeant for the local ROTC where he would have likely received years of basic rifle training.
 He also was a member of the Junior Bar Association, the Dallas Historical Society, and joined the High School branch of the Young Men's Christian Association.
-Hill would eventually rise from his more humble beginnings to a successful future entrepreneur in commodities.
+Hill would subsequently rise from his more humble beginnings to a successful future entrepreneur in commodities.

 During the early 1950s, Hill was reportedly a salesperson for the Industrial Supply Company and eventually became a minor partner with oilman J.C.
-Mann Jr. In 1958, John Hill began a business association with his future partner Joe Driscoll.
-Hill acquired sizeable oil interests and became part of a successful business partnership that generated him millions of dollars yearly.
-He and Driscoll owned Southwest Production Company located in the suburbs of Dallas together until late in 1963.
+Mann Jr. In 1958, John Hill began a business association with his future partner Joe Driscoll and soon acquired sizeable oil interests.
+He became part of a successful business partnership that generated him millions of dollars yearly and both he and Driscoll owned Southwest Production Company located in the suburbs of Dallas together until late in 1963.
 Hill was originally a supporter of President Kennedy and donated thousands of dollars to his campaign; additionally he possessed distant connections through his business associates and believed he could expect the administration to regard him favorably.ii

 Roger Tittle was the President of the Panhandle Steel Company located in Texas, a political associate of Lyndon Johnson, and one of his business associates was John Hill.
 According to him eight months to a year preceding the assassination Tittle and his wife accompanied the Hills to a dinner engagement at the Cipango Club.
 He advised that over drinks and dinner "...Hill began a very vicious verbal attack on President Kennedy personally.
 He stated Hill criticized what the President was doing to the country and blamed him for bringing Communists and Socialists into the Government" and Hill was incensed that Edward Kennedy was running for election as well.
 Tittle additionally alleges that Hill complained of Kennedy stating oil prices were too high, and threatened if Tittle did not do something to correct these problems Hill knew oilmen who could assassinate the President.
 The tirade was reportedly so upsetting that Mrs. Tittle left the table in tears and Mrs. Hill followed her.
 Hill states he could not help upsetting Mrs. Tittle but insists he was not kidding around and the Tittles insist he was not drunk.